Cognigy/Documentation/docs/ai/deploy/snapshots.md

 ## Deploy AI Agents to Production with Snapshots

 The following three scenarios show the recommended methods for deploying AI Agents into production.
-Consider an Agent in Cognigy.AI as analogous to a project in other software.
+Consider an AI Agent in Cognigy.AI as analogous to a project in other software.

 ### Use a Single AI Agent